SgtSwagrid/hydrocarbon-isomers/README.md

 # hydrocarbon-isomers

-### Isomer Counting; The world's best permutation problem.
+### Isomer Counting; The world's best combinatorics problem.

-Featuring a solution for counting alkane isomers.
-I hope to generalize for more hydrocarbons in the future.
+A solution for counting alkane isomers.
+I hope to generalize to more hydrocarbons in the future.